Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
 >4.
-There is no length limit for java identifiers.
+There is *no length limit for java identifiers*.
 But, it is not recommended to take too lengthy identifiers.
 >5.
-We **can not use reserved words** as identifiers.
+We *can not use reserved words as identifiers*.
 >>>**Ex:**
 ```java
 public class Temp {